 US 271 near Oklahoma's Blue Ouachita Mountain.

-US 271/OK 2 in Clayton, OK.
+US 271/OK 2 in Clayton, Okla.
 The Electric Company had a Clayton.
 That ONE WAY sign looks like it's from about 1956.

 Back to Road Photos menu